Introduction to photography for beginners – II (the kit lens)

 Here is the first photograph of a water fall in Mengjia Longshan Temple (is a temple in Wanhua District, Taipei, Taiwan.
 The temple was built in Taipei in 1738 by settlers from Fujian.
 It served as a place of worship and a gathering place for the Chinese settlers).

 It’s a miniature waterfall, I did not have a wide-angle lens on that day.
 I had just the kit lens fitted on to my old faithful Nikon D3100 and I did not have the tripod either.
 It was little bit crowded and i was on a small bridge in front of this miniature waterfall, bit crowded with tourists on an overcast day.
 I thought that was the perfect time to capture the flow effect of the waterfall.
-I kept the settings as – Manual mode f/22, focal length 18 mm and ISO speed 100.
-I chose the manual mode, because i wanted the flow of the water to be captured.
+The settings as – Manual mode f/22, focal length 18 mm and ISO speed 100.
+Manual mode, because I wanted the flow of the water to be captured.
 I chose the narrowest aperture f/22 possible for the lens which can give me more depth of field and also ward of the excess light (though overcast it was noon and very bright).
 I choose the lowest ISO to get the minimum of the noise as well as to ward off the excess light.
 Now, for the exposure I selected 1 second and it was sufficient to balance the other settings and gave me the illusion of flow.
 But there are few things which are appearing as blurred and distracting like the leaves in the frame.
 This is just an example to show how to capture motion of the flowing water in an illusionist way.
 The one second of exposure was made possible by keeping the camera on the bridge handrail.

 Following photograph is taken with kit lens without a macro adapter using manual focusing or body focusing.